Thomas Worthington (Douai): Family

 Worthington's four nephews, who were captured at Great Sankey, 12 February 1584, were Thomas aged 16, Robert aged 15, Richard aged 13, and John aged 11.
 Their conflict is recorded in Bridgewater's "Concertatio" (1594), translated in Foley's Records of the English Province of the Society of Jesus, Vol. II (1875).

-Blandishment, promises, threats, stripes, brutality, and cunning were in turn applied in order to obtain information from them of the whereabouts of their uncle, and the names and practices of their Catholic friends, and to induce them to be present at the heretical worship.
+Bandishment, promises, threats, stripes, brutality, and cunning were in turn applied in order to obtain information from them of the whereabouts of their uncle, and the names and practices of their Catholic friends, and to induce them to be present at the heretical worship.
 After some months all effected their escape.

 Thomas was retaken with his uncle at Islington, and remained a prisoner in the Gatehouse for upwards of two and a half years.
 He afterwards went abroad, married a niece of Cardinal Allen, and died at Louvain in 1619.
 Robert reached Reims, 22 September 1584, and was joined there by Richard and John on 13 October What they had undergone resulted in the death of Robert, 18 February 1586, and of Richard, 8 June 1586.
 John became a Jesuit, was the first missioner of the Society who settled in Lancashire, and the founder of the extensive Lancashire district; he died on 25 January 1652.

 Another nephew, Peter Worden, son of Thomas's sister Isobel and her husband Lancashire merchant Robert Worden (or Werden), emigrated to New England in the late 1630s and died there, at Yarmouth on Cape Cod, in 1639.
 His granddaughter Mercy Worden married Kenelm Winslow, nephew of Governor Edward Winslow of Plymouth Colony.